devika-sirikonda031/Luxora-Interior-Design/README.md

 ## 📌 Overview

-Luxora is a modern and responsive interior design website that showcases elegant home décor ideas, furniture collections, and stylish layouts.
-It provides users with a smooth browsing experience to explore different interior styles and inspirations.
+Luxora is a modern and responsive interior design website
+that showcases elegant home décor ideas, furniture collections,
+and stylish layouts.
 ---
 ## 🎯 Purpose
 This project is designed to showcase modern interior design ideas and improve frontend development skills by building a real-world responsive website.